Etempa-Web-Solutions/Joy-Theme-Documentation/General/index.md

 A lot of elements in the theme will need to be able to be customised by the user.
 For example, fonts, border-radii, colours etc.

 All of the settings will be in `settings_schema.json`, and rendered as a CSS Variable in `snippets/layout-css-variables.liquid`.
 These CSS variables can then be used in any of the CSS files.

+# Using the Customiser

+When using the customiser while developing, you normally would use `shopify theme pull -d` to pull your changes back into your code.
+However, doing so will remove the `package.json` and `package-lock.json` files.
+These are easily restored by checking the Git changes in VSCode and undoing the Deletes for those files.